weavedb/wao/README.md

 ```
 ### Drop-in `aoconnect` Replacement for Tests

-By replacing `aoconnect` with WAO connect, everything runs in-memory with zero latency and your tests execute 1000x faster.
+By replacing `aoconnect` with WAO connect, everything runs in-memory with zero latency and your tests are executed 1000x faster.
 The APIs are identical.
-So there's no need to change anything else in your code.
+So, there's no need to change anything else in your code.

 ```js
 //import { spawn, message, dryrun, assign, result } from "@permaweb/aoconnect"